 Membership dues deductions shall be in such amount as shall be certified to the Employer in writing by the authorized representative of the Union.

-Upon written notification and documentation provided by the Union, the Employer will collect any delinquent dues or voluntary representation fees in accordance with any payment schedule that may have been agreed upon by the employee and the Union.
+Upon written notification and documentation provided by the Union, the Employer will collect any delinquent dues in accordance with any payment schedule that may have been agreed upon by the employee and the Union.

 Section B. Revocation.